-Your progression from Level 4 to Level 5 and achievement at level 5, and your graduation and classification, are all subject to satisfying the University's assessment and progression regulations.
-These regulations are available via the following https://ucleeds.ac.uk/related-documentation
+Your progression from Level 3, your achievement and classification are all subject to satisfying the University's assessment and progression regulations.
+These regulations are available on the website via the following link.

 5.3 What is the marking scheme?

 For each module, you will complete one or two assessments.
 In addition, tutors will set ungraded or formative assessments as part of the learning process.
 These formative assessments are important as they give you a chance to obtain feedback on your performance before your summative assessments.